googlearchive/cloud-functions-emulator/README.md

 with your favorite IDE.

 #### Debugging with Chrome Developer Tools

+##### Node version 6+

+Node 6 introduces a new (experimental) *--inspect* flag to allow for integration with Chrome Developer Tools.
+To debug functions in the emulator when running Node 6+, start the emulator with the `--inspect` flag (instead of `--debug`)

+    functions start --inspect

+This will start the internal Node process with this flag.
+To access the debugger in Chrome, you'll need to inspect the log file written by the emulator, which by default is located in `logs\cloud-functions-emulator.log`

+##### Node versions prior to 6

 If your IDE doesn't support connecting to a Node.js debugger process, you can easily debug your Cloud Functions in the emulator using [node-inspector](https://github.com/node-inspector/node-inspector)